Shegs2much/simple_shell/README.md

-simple_shell project for Jeffery and Oluwasegun
+This code contains solutions to the simple_shell project of ALXSE.